corda/cordapp-template-java/README.md

 **Unix:**

-     ./runnodes --log-to-console --logging-level=DEBUG
+     ./runnodes

 **Windows:**

-    runnodes.bat --log-to-console --logging-level=DEBUG
+    runnodes.bat

 You should now have three Corda nodes running on your machine serving the template.

-When the nodes have booted up, you should see a message like the following in the console:
+When the nodes have booted up, you should see a message like the following in the node terminal windows:

-     Node started up and registered in 5.007 sec
+     Node for [X] started up and registered in x.xxx sec

 ## Interacting with the CorDapp via HTTP

 The CorDapp defines a couple of HTTP API end-points and also serves some static web content.
 Initially, these return generic template responses.

-The nodes can be found using the following port numbers, defined in the `build.gradle`, as well as the `node.conf` file for each node found under `build/nodes/NodeX` or `build/nodes/NodeX`:
+The nodes can be found using the following port numbers, defined in `build.gradle`, as well as the `node.conf` file for each node found under `build/nodes/partyX`:

-     NodeA: localhost:10007
+     PartyA: localhost:10007
-     NodeB: localhost:10010
+     PartyB: localhost:10010

 As the nodes start up, they should tell you which host and port their embedded web server is running on.
 The API endpoints served are: